 2. Update your website regularly

 Like customers search your retail store for what's new, search engines favor websites with fresh, recently added content.
-The key here is to choose a web hosting service or site platform that allows you to update your site easily and often.
+The key here is to choose a web hosting service or platform that lets you update your site easily and often.
 The Retail Doctor is all built on Hubspot, which is a premium platform, but you can use WordPress to start.
 It's easy to maintain without being nickel-and-dimed by developers or straight-jacketed by the free templates.

 3. Maintain a blog on your website

-Okay, this isn’t the incredibly easy part but you should be the expert in your field.
+Okay, this isn’t the incredibly easy part, but you should be the expert in your field.
 Just put your thoughts concisely in an article on timely topics that will attract a potential customer and keep your one-time visitors coming back.
-For example, if you run a retail clothing business, an article like Five Must-Have Fashion Trends for Fall is a good option.
+For example, an article like Five Must-Have Fashion Trends for Fall is a good option if you run a retail clothing business.

 You can run similar features seasonally, and if you provide your reader with value, he or she will keep coming back.
-Yes you can use Blogger and other sites but you want the blog to live on your site.
-That would mean you want to use Wordpress.org which is self-hosted versus Wordpress.com which hosts blogs.
+You can use Blogger and other sites, but you want the blog to live on your site.
+That would mean you want to use WordPress.org, which is self-hosted, versus WordPress.com, which hosts blogs.